Phuket Vegetarian Festival 2014 Schedule

 Below - Birth / Death Gods Procession at Kathu Shrine in 2011

 Today's big street procession is from Sam Kong Shrine.
 Procession goes from the shrine in the north of town (not far from Tesco Lotus), past the Bangkok-Phuket Hospital and through the old section of Phuket town.
 The shrine is not far from my house.
-There's a link at the top of the page to last years photos (2012) from this shrine - some pretty gory face piercing!
+There's a link at the top of the page to 2012 photos from this shrine - they have some pretty gory face piercing!
 The Sam Kong area is also a good area for food hunting, there are stalls all along the street here for half a kilometer.

 The street procession today is from Tha Ruea shrine which is in the Thalang area of Phuket in the center of the island - this used to be the main town in Phuket a couple of hundred years ago and there are several historic temples in the area and the annual Heroines Festival celebrating an important date in the history of Phuket - the Heroines predate the Vegetarian Festival by several decades.